Plantation Street Bridge Replacement Project

 The first stage of construction maintained one lane of traffic in each direction over the bridge.
 The second stage reduced the bridge to a single northbound travel lane.
 This method of construction impacted the southbound travel over the Plantation Street Bridge for approximately 90 days.
 After construction of the bridge was completed, the sidewalks were replaced and new pavement markings were installed along Plantation and Aitchison Streets within the study area.
 The final configuration of Plantation Street continues to feature one 11-foot travel lane in each direction but the cross-section was widened to provide five-foot shoulders to accommodate cyclists.
 Concrete sidewalks approximately six-feet-wide were provided along both sides of the roadway.
 The intersection of Plantation Street at Aitchison Street continues to operate as an unsignalized intersection.

-HSH provided roadway design; civil and traffic engineering; utilities; complete streets design; ada-compliance; public involvement; and construction services on the project.
+HSH provided roadway design; civil and traffic engineering; utilities; complete streets design; ada-compliance; community engagement; and construction services on the project.